robertBrem/Microservices_with_Kubernetes/03_Docker_registry/README.md

 # Setup a docker registry

 ## Create folders for the persistence
-The Docker registry has persistent data therefore we have to mount this data somewhere.
+The Docker registry has persistent data therefore we've to mount this data somewhere.
 The easiest way to do that is over a node selector.
 A more advanced solution would be to use GlusterFS, Flocker, NFS or something similar.

-If we use node selectors to for our persistence then we have to log in to the server that ip is used in the DNS registry.
+If we use node selectors for our persistence then we've to log in to the server that ip is used in the DNS registry.
 In my case that's the master.

 ```